 Early in the program, a student should identify research advisor(s) for the Ph.D. study.
 This may be the same as the initial academic advisor assigned by the Department, or a different faculty member.
 The research advisor must be a member of the graduate faculty with “P” advising status in CSE.
 A student should declare the research advisor, even if she or he is the same as the initial academic advisor, by filing a Change of Advisor Form.
+This form is available through the Electronic Signature application called Docusign.
+The process begins by clicking on the following link which will send you an email and guide you in filling out the information needed: Change of Advisor Form.
 The research advisor will provide academic and research advice once the change of advisor form is submitted.

 In the second checkpoint, a student reports the grades of the Qualifying courses that have been taken.
 The student’s faculty advisor will be contacted subsequently to provide input on the student’s research progress.
 Based on the student’s course work performance and the advisor’s research assessment, the Grad Studies Committee will notify the student of the Qualifying Process result at the second checkpoint.
 Both checkpoint forms can be found at the CSE Portal.

 If a student does not achieve the GPA requirement with the first four courses, a student may (a) retake the same course (required for Algorithms), (b) take a different course in the same course category, or (c) take a course in another course category.
 This should be done in consultation with the faculty advisor.